YVR–Airport station: Station information

-Station layout

 Entrances

 YVR–Airport is served by two entrances.
-The Domestic Terminal entrance is accessible by an overhead walkway on the concourse level.
+The Domestic Terminal entrance is accessible by an overhead walkway on the concourse level (level 4).
 The International Terminal entrance is accessible by a walkway on the parkade level.
 This entrance also provides street level access to Grant McConachie Way.

 Airport surcharge

 As with all stations on Sea Island—YVR–Airport, Sea Island Centre, and Templeton—a $5.00 surcharge, the "YVR AddFare", applies to fares paid with cash, with Compass Card stored value, or with DayPasses purchased at the station for eastbound trips originating from this station to Bridgeport station or beyond.
 Trips using a monthly pass are exempt, as are trips using DayPasses purchased and activated off Sea Island.
 Trips to YVR–Airport are not subject to the surcharge.
 Travel between YVR–Airport, Sea Island Centre, and Templeton stations is free.